rix4uni/subdog/README.md

 ## subdog

 subdog collects subdomains from number of different sources to create a list of root subdomains (i.e.: corp.example.com)
-- Note: subdog tool gives unfiltered data it can be appex domain or subdomains. you have to filter manually for e.g, `grep ".domain.com$"`
+- Note: subdog tool gives unfiltered data it can be appex domain or subdomains. you have to filter manually for e.g, `grep -aE "^(.*\.)?domain\.com$"`

 ## Installation
 ```